 Although rooibos has been consumed for centuries, it has only been grown in recent times.
 In the mid-19th century, a German priest from Namibia founded the village of Wupperthal in South Africa.
 He imposed strict rules on the community and set about organising the cultivation of rooibos.
 Halfway between the Cape and Namibia, Wupperthal is in the middle of the desert.
 Rooibos, or Aspalathus lineari, is about as undemanding as a camel, and can withstand extreme heat without complaint.
 The plant’s roots push deep into the ground, which helps it find nourishment.
 Wupperthal is worth a visit.
 It’s a journey of several hours along a difficult track, which nonetheless offers some beautiful views for those who like their landscapes arid.

-The tea plant is an evergreen and its leaves do not change colour when the cold weather pervades after the summer.
-So, to bring you some seasonal autumn colour, I have chosen an image of rooibos leaves drying on the ground, spread out in very thin layers, oxidising after being watered.
+The tea plant is an evergreen and its leaves do not change colour when cold weather follows the summer.
+So, to bring you some seasonal autumn colour, I have chosen an image of rooibos leaves spread out in very thin layers to dry on the ground, as they oxidise after being watered.

 Some South African farmers have just sent me this photo taken last month during the rooibos harvest.
 I’m in the middle, and the temperature was close to 40 degrees.
 The working conditions aren’t easy in this region, which is so arid in the summer that almost the only things that grow are stones and sand.